containerum/containerum-docs/content/kubernetes/installation/5bootstrap-controllers.md

 # Launch Kubernetes Control Plane

-The following components should be installed on each master node: Kubernetes API Server, Scheduler, Controller Manager.
+The following components should be installed on each master node: Kubernetes API Server, Scheduler, and Controller Manager.

 > **Don't forget to run all commands on all master nodes.**

-> **Note**: In the case of launching on the one host PUBLIC_KUBERNETES_IP(IP address of kubernetes load balancer) can be replaced to MASTER_IP
+> **Note**: In the case of launching on one host `PUBLIC_KUBERNETES_IP`(IP address of kubernetes load balancer) can be replaced with `MASTER_IP`

-### Prepare Kubernetes Control Plane
+## Prepare Kubernetes Control Plane

 Create a directory for Kubernetes configuration files: